mgeck64/pcalc-mgeck64.github.com/readme.md

 # pcalc

 A text-based calculator that lives on the gnome panel (top bar), out of the way of your work.

-In it's default configuration, it presents an entry field on the panel in which a mathematical expression can be entered and evaluated, and it presents an icon that can be pressed (clicked) to present a popup with a larger entry field and help information.
+In it's default configuration, the calculator provides an entry field on the panel in which a mathematical expression can be entered; it also provides an icon next to it that can be pressed (clicked) to present a popup that has a larger entry field and help information.

-The calculator can be configured to not present the entry field on the panel, in which case it's icon can be pressed (clicked) to present the popup with the larger entry field.
+The calculator can be configured to not provide the entry field on the panel, in which case the icon can still be pressed (clicked) to present the popup having the larger entry field.

-The calculator can also be configured to not show help information on the popup, in which case the popup will just have the larger entry field.
+The calculator can also be configured to not show help information on the popup, in which case the popup will have the larger entry field by itself.
 ## Basic guide for expressions
 An example of an expression is 2+4*8, which means multiply 4 by 8 and add 2 to the result.